How tax changes of 2017 impacts life insurance?

 Apart from being a mode of future protection, life insurance is an excellent way of reaping tax benefits and saving.
 Income tax act, however, gives guidelines that distinguishes between the life insurance policy for protection and policy for investment.
 The key decisive factor is Exempt Test Policy, that becomes the yardstick for valuing the savings and the tax implications used to assess them.

-ZRPC, the leading personal tax consultants in Scarborough, tries to explain the new tax norms pertaining to life insurance in the most comprehensible manner possible.
+ZRPC, the leading personal income tax returns consultants in Scarborough, tries to explain the new tax norms pertaining to life insurance in the most comprehensible manner possible.

 The new tax rules are formulated quite thoughtfully, taking into consideration the unique traits of UL (Universal Life), which were neglected in earlier tax rule reviews.
 The key term to understand here is Exempt Test Policy.